Moong Dal Halwa

 Ingredients to make Moong Dal Halwa

-2 cups moong dal (the yellow one)
+2 cups moong dal (yellow lentils)

 2 tbsp rava / suji (semolina)